digital-asset/daml-finance/docs/source/tutorials/getting-started/lifecycling.rst

 * Typically, we would expect the issuer of an instrument to be responsible to generate lifecycle events (for example, announcing dividends or stock splits).
 * Lifecycle rules on the other hand are often controlled by 3rd-party calculation agents.
-* The claiming of lifecycle effects in by default the responsability of the owner of a holding.
-If instead the owner wants to delegate this responsability to their custodian they can do so via a delegation contract.
+* The claiming of lifecycle effects is by default the responsibility of the owner of a holding.
+If instead the owner wants to delegate this responsibility to their custodian they can do so via a delegation contract.
 * The party executing settlement can be chosen as well, as described in the previous tutorial on :doc:`Settlement <settlement>`.

 Can an instrument act as its own lifecycle rule?